miekki-jerry/auto-gpt-movie-reviews/README.md

 - Creates an AutoGPT instance with the ChatOpenAI model, tools, and memory.
 - Demonstrates how to use AutoGPT to perform tasks and generate content.

-## Customization

-This boilerplate provides a starting point for your own projects.
-You can customize the code to create a wide range of applications, such as generating dynamic web content, creating interactive chatbots, and more.
-Feel free to experiment and explore the capabilities of AutoGPT and Langchain!